Hinduism

 The Vedas are poetical hymns and they have their subgroups: Aranyakas, Brahmanas and Upanishads.

-Aranyakas - they discuss philosophy and sacrifice and form part of either the Brahmanas or Upanishads.
+Aranyakas - they discuss philosophy and sacrifice; they form part of either the Brahmanas or Upanishads.

 Brahmanas - (originated some 900-500 years before Christ); these are commentaries to the Vedas.
 Every Veda has its Brahmana: